GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/hive/util/README.md

 # Hive DDL Extractor

-This is a utility to extract DDLs from Hive metastore.
-Users can use this to accelerate the Hive migration journey.
+This is a PySpark utility to extract DDLs from Hive metastore.
+Users can use this utility to accelerate the Hive migration journey.

-It uses [Spark SQL & Hive Integration](https://cloud.google.com/architecture/using-apache-hive-on-cloud-dataproc#querying_hive_with_sparksql) for querying Hive with SparkSQL.

 ## Arguments